- 518-691-0428

 CONSTRUCTION ADMINISTRATION

-Before beginning any design work, we reviewed potential restrictions required by the Town of Queensbury, Lake George Park Commission and the Department of Environmental Conservation.
-We quickly learned that, in Queensbury, pools are not allowed between the lake and the house.
-And so we prepared ourselves, and the
+Before diving into the design work, we meticulously reviewed the zoning requirements and potential restrictions set by the Town of Queensbury, the Lake George Park Commission, and the Department of Environmental Conservation.
+One key finding was that in Queensbury, pools are not permitted between the house and the lake, which prompted us to prepare for the variance process and engage the client in navigating these regulations.

 BENEFITS/ LESSONS LEARNED